Why I Switched My Web Designer Client Portal Away from Notion

 CRM + Portal Duo That Almost Won Me

 Bonsai comes so close to being a one-stop shop for freelancers.
 It seamlessly combines a solid CRM and pretty great client portal, making it easy to manage contracts, invoices, tasks, and even time tracking, among other things.
-For between $9 - $49/mo, you can get both all in the same tool, which is an award-winning combo & most new designers would be fine with one of the $30/mo or under plan options.
+For between $9 - $49/mo, you can get it all in the same tool, which is an award-winning combo.
+Most new designers would be fine with one of the $30/mo (or under) plans.

 Their internal task management was solid with nested subtasks (rare!), file attachment options, great time tracking, and magic-link login for clients entering/using the portal features with us.
 (Read: no password required!)

-But here’s why I couldn't commit: Bonsai’s automations and CRM tools still just can’t compare to Dubsado (my CRM of choice) and switching from Dubsado —which locked me into legacy pricing— would’ve actually cost me more, but for fewer features.
+But here’s why I couldn't commit: Bonsai’s automations and CRM tools still just can’t compare to Dubsado (my CRM of choice) and switching to Bonsai from Dubsado —when Dubs’ locked me into legacy pricing— would actually cost me more than Bonsai, but for fewer features.

-For someone like me who's knee-deep in systems that require higher level features like customized contracts, the ability to use public proposals like order forms, use custom code styling &/or embedded videos in forms, and a litany of automation options, –Bonsai just gets an Silver medal.
-So for me, it's not the solution, because I can't just use the portal in Bonsai and the CRM stuff from Dubsado; with them both being full-fledged CRMs, it's a "no" for me but may be worth a look for you!
+For someone like me who's knee-deep in systems that require higher-level features like customized contracts, the ability to use public proposals like order forms, use custom code styling &/or embedded videos in forms, and a litany of automation options, –Bonsai just gets a Silver medal.
+So for me, it's not the solution, because I can't just use the portal in Bonsai and the CRM stuff from Dubsado; with them both being full-fledged CRMs, it's a “no” for me specifically, but may be worth a look for you!

 Verdict: If you don’t already use a different CRM like Dubsado or Honeybook that you love, Bonsai’s all-in-one options are a serious contender, especially for freelancers building service-based businesses from scratch.